Tax rates, allowances and amounts How much tax you pay

 In 2015 dividend income carried a 10% tax credit, so, basic-rate taxpayers effectively paid no tax, higher-rate taxpayers paid tax at and effective rate of 25% and additional rate taxpayers paid tax at just over 36%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.

 Find out more: Dividend tax explained - more information about how this tax is applied

 Capital gains tax

-Capital gains tax is charged at 18% if you are a basic rate taxpayer and 28% if you are a higher rate taxpayer.
+From April 2016, capital gains tax is charged at 10% if you are a basic rate taxpayer and 20% if you are a higher rate taxpayer.
 Higher rates apply (18% and 28% respectively) on taxable gains made from residential property sales.

 Selling a business